 As a school, we acknowledge that the aforementioned British values are not uniquely or specially British, simply that they are ones that British society abides by.

 Democracy is an integral part of school life.
 Pupils have the opportunity to have their voices heard through our School Council and pupil questionnaires.
 The elections of School Councillors are based solely on pupil votes.
-Weekly meetings of the School Council ensure the reinforcement of democratic processes, the application of freedom of speech and group action to address needs and concerns.
+Meetings of the School Council ensure the reinforcement of democratic processes, the application of freedom of speech and group action to address needs and concerns.
 Key to this is the concept of holding others to account, including those in positions of authority and influence.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make appropriate choices, through the provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHCE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our online safety and PSHE lessons.
 Whether it is through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’.
 Crayke pupils have been part of discussions and Collective Worship related to what this means and how it is shown.
 Displays around the school promote our values and this is reiterated through our classroom rules, as well as our behaviour policy.
 The concept of ‘fair play’, being magnanimous in defeat and participation in activities that promote kinship and affiliation with others are actively promoted throughout our school.

 As a church school, Collective Worship is fundamentally Christian in character, but recognises that those attending may have a wide range of faiths, or none.
 Tolerance of those of different faiths and beliefs is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
-Collective Worship and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHCE.
+Collective Worship and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE, RSE and PSHE.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Crayke Church of England Primary School follows the agreed North Yorkshire Syllabus for Religious Education.

 Cookie | Duration | Description |